StorageB/custom-command-toggle/README.md

 ![Screenshot-appearance](screenshots/Screenshot-startup.png)

 If Run Command at Startup is selected, there is an option to specify a delay time before the command is executed.
-Because GNOME extensions load early in the startup process, it may be required to delay your command from running by a few seconds to allow other process to finish loading first.
+Because GNOME extensions load early in the startup process, it may be required to delay your command from running by a few seconds to allow other processes to finish loading first.
 If this is not required, set the delay to 0.

 <br>